a-rashid-saaka/Jira-Service-Management/README.md

 ![image](https://github.com/user-attachments/assets/19c28ffb-2543-443b-9a92-d7d19036c8d6)

 <strong>VI.
 Verify and Close:</strong> Wait for the reporter to confirm that the issue has been resolved and close the ticket.
-Change the status of the ticket to "Closed" after verification from the reporter.
+Change the ticket status to "Closed" after verification from the reporter.

 ![image](https://github.com/user-attachments/assets/326d077f-9e88-4214-809c-cdd71b327a1d)